tomimulhartono/tomimulhartono.github.io/content/posts/covid19-webgis.md

 ![COVID-19 WebGIS](/images/webgis.jpg)

-Interning at PT Sketsa Negeri Mandiri in 2020 was no ordinary experience.
-Alongside one team member, I had the opportunity to contribute to an important project: building the COVID-19 WebGIS application.
+In 2020, I had the chance to contribute to an impactful project: building the **COVID-19 WebGIS** application.
+The goal was simple but important—creating a web platform that helps people understand the pandemic situation in Indonesia through maps, charts, and data analysis.

 ---

 ## What’s COVID-19 WebGIS?

-Imagine an online platform displaying COVID-19 data in Indonesia visually, complete with maps, charts, and analysis.
-Yes, that's the COVID-19 WebGIS, a web-based application that helps users understand the pandemic situation better.
+It's a web-based application that provides a visual representation of COVID-19 data in Indonesia.
+Users can view real-time stats, including case numbers, recoveries, and deaths, all displayed on interactive maps and easy-to-read charts.

 ---

-## Tech and Challenges
+## Tech Stack and Challenges

-This application leverages advanced technology, including:
+We used some powerful tools to bring the project to life:

-- **Bootstrap 4:** For responsive and mobile-friendly web design.
+- **Bootstrap 4** for responsive design, making the app mobile-friendly.
-- **ArcMap:** GIS software for spatial data analysis.
+- **ArcMap** for analyzing spatial data.
-- **QGIS:** Open-source GIS software for data visualization.
+- **QGIS,** an open-source tool, for visualizing the data on maps.

 The biggest challenge?
-Starting the development of an application we've never understood before.
-We had to learn the existing code and understand the project workflow.
-But, with collaboration and determination, we managed to get through it!
+Jumping into a project with limited knowledge and getting up to speed quickly.
+We had to dive into the existing code and figure out the whole workflow, but through teamwork and persistence, we got it done!

 ---